Pros / It has audio decoders for Dolby Atmos and DTS:X.

-CONS / It doesn’t have two-zone audio.
+Cons / The receiver doesn’t support two-zone audio.

-Like all the best home theater receivers, the VSX-LX101 has Wi-Fi and Bluetooth.
-It’s also optimized for Apple's AirPlay and Android's DLNA.
-This means you can easily send audio to the receiver over your home Wi-Fi network using your iPhone or Android phone.
+The VSX-LX102 can also connect to components wirelessly via Wi-Fi and Bluetooth.
+In addition, it’s optimized for Apple's AirPlay and Android's DLNA, so it’s easy to send audio to the receiver over your home Wi-Fi network using your iPhone or Android phone.

 Connectivity is perhaps the most important and most overlooked part of a receiver.
 In fact, it's the main reason people upgrade their older models.
 The VSX-LX102 has composite inputs and a phono input, which is a rare but popular connection type used for turntables.
 It has one fewer HDMI output than two of the AV receivers we reviewed, but other than that, it covers all the major connectivity bases.

 Pioneer offers a two-year warranty on its Elite series receivers, which is average for models in this price range.
 You can contact the manufacturer’s product support team by email or phone if you have any questions about the VSX-LX102’s features or if you want information about how to integrate an AV receiver into your home theater system.

 The Pioneer VSX-LX102 has average power outputs, all the important audio decoders and a good selection of connectivity options, including a phono preamp for your record player.
 It only has four HDMI inputs, which could be an issue if you plan on amassing home theater components, but if you want to spend less than $500 on a receiver, this is your best bet.